MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 - The code editor doesn't support editing header or footer code.

-## Styling workspace
+## Style workspace

-- Doesn't support Google Fonts due to privacy concerns.
+- Power Pages doesn't support Google Fonts due to privacy concerns.

-- The section padding/margin settings feature in the Styling workspace won't work for portals built on starter templates.
+- The section padding/margin settings feature in the Style workspace won't work for portals built on starter templates.

+- For Power Pages 2.0, users who haven't recently updated or modified their themes may encounter difficulties setting a background color.
+The theme will need to be recompiled to receive the latest changes.
+See LINK for information on how to address this issue.

 ## Power Pages trial